okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sampleapp-oie-redirectauth/set-up/index.md

     > **Note:** Be sure to copy the code from the email and paste it into the Sign-In Widget to manually verify the email address rather than using the **Verify Email Address** button.

 6. After you complete set up, click **Finish**.
-You are redirected to the app's Welcome page.
+You are redirected to the app's welcome page.
 7. Click <StackSelector snippet="tryenrollout" noSelector inline /> to sign out of the <StackSelector snippet="applang" noSelector inline /> app.

 ## Add MFA with a mandatory second factor